superfly/sprites-go/packages/leaser/README.md

    - Reads the current lease to check if it's expired or held by the same machine
    - If expired or same machine, acquires with the current ETag
    - If held by another machine, waits with exponential backoff
+   - In Fly.io: Also checks if we're the only instance for faster takeover
-3. **Automatic Refresh**: Once acquired, the lease is refreshed every 30 minutes
+3. **Automatic Refresh**: Once acquired, the lease is refreshed every 5 minutes
 4. **Local State**: Stores the last successful ETag locally for fast reacquisition on restart

 ## Testing